HiTask/api/documentation/item.md

                     "id":900, // optional: if id is not specified then new alert will be created, or existing updated otherwise
                     "timeType":4, // mandatory; possible values: 1 - specified time, 2 - days before, 3 - hours before, 4 - minutes before
                     "time":0, // mandatory if timeType in [2, 3, 4]
-                    "timeSpecified":null, // mandatory if timeType=1
+                    "timeSpecified":null, // mandatory if timeType=1, format is same as for start_date and end_date of item object
                     "repeat":0, // optional: how many times reminder should be repeated "repeatInterval":0, // optional: repeat interval in minutes "sound":true, // optional: play sound